If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 For those reasons, we recommend buying specially designed coffee for steeping rather than trying to DIY this preparation method.

-How to Make Steeped Coffee?
+How Do You Make Steeped Coffee?

 Although each brand of steeped coffee offers slightly different recommendations, the basics are the same.